2019–20 South Carolina Gamecocks women's basketball team

 The 2019–20 South Carolina Gamecocks women's basketball team represented the University of South Carolina during the 2019–20 NCAA Division I women's basketball season.
-The Gamecocks, led by twelfth-year head coach Dawn Staley, played their home games at the Colonial Life Arena and competed as members of the Southeastern Conference.
+The Gamecocks, led by twelfth-year head coach Dawn Staley, played their home games at the Colonial Life Arena and competed as members of the Southeastern Conference, where they won both the regular season and conference tournament championship.
+Although there was no NCAA Tournament due to COVID-19, The Gamecocks finished the season ranked #1 in both major polls with the best overall record, and are sometimes referred to as the season's "mythical national champions".
+For her outstanding efforts, Staley swept the national coach of the year awards in 2020, becoming the first person to win the Naismith Award as a player and a coach.

 Previous season

 The Gamecocks finished the 2018–19 season 23–10, 13–3 in SEC play to finish in second place.
 They lost in the quarterfinals of the SEC women's tournament to Arkansas.
 They received an at-large bid to the NCAA women's tournament where they defeated Belmont and Florida State in the first and second rounds before losing to Baylor in the Sweet Sixteen.